 The South Wokingham location will see around 2,500 new homes in total, with some 650 north of the railway and about 1,850 to the south.

-The part of the development north of the railway is currently being developed by David Wilson Homes and Barratt
+The part of the development north of the railway has been developed by David Wilson Homes and Barratt Homes as

 The consortium of developers for the South Wokingham Strategic Development Location south of the

 Reading-Waterloo railway line held two exhibitions of their plans for that area on Saturday 3 November and Thursday

 8 November 2018.
 The development is intended to include 1600 dwellings, a primary school, a local centre and

 natural green space.
 The consortium submitted three composite planning applications in May 2019 and the Society’s

 Executive Committee submitted a response which can be seen here.